- - - - - - - - - - - - - - -

 and teacher Elizabeth Inia to publish her books about Rotuman proverbs

-people.
+and ceremonies.
 Besides serving as managing editor of the Pacific Islands Monograph

 Series and The Contemporary Pacific: A Journal of Island Affairs, Dr